-The Importance of Healthcare Administration
+What is the Importance of Healthcare Administration?

 When many people think of hospitals and other healthcare facilities, they think about the doctors and nurses working there without giving much thought to why healthcare administration is so important.
 Healthcare administrators include those who work behind the scenes to process insurance claims and provide support to workers.
 They are the ones responsible for training new workers and creating new programs that provide information and resources to the general public.
 Students thinking about studying healthcare administration in college or graduate school should look at the importance of this field and what they can do with their degrees.